Sign up via call center

 Treatment of urolithiasis at the Oxford Medical Kiev private clinic

-Treatment of stones in the ureter
+Treatment of ureter stones

 Causes of Ureter Stone Formation